20 Yoga poses for beginners video included

 Many people treat yoga as a weight loss program and quit once the desired weight is achieved.
 Is important to understand that yoga is more than a physical fitness program, this ancient discipline is a lifestyle that will improve your general well-being for your entire life.

-I also made a list on my blog with some of the best yoga and wellness retreat in UK and around the world and I would love to know your opinions about those places: http://www.missmv.com/blog/the-best-christmas-and-new-year-yoga-and-wellness-retreat.html
+I also made a list on my blog with some of the best yoga and wellness retreat in the UK and around the world and I would love to know your opinions about those places: The best wellness and yoga retreat around the world

 Start with basic yoga poses and advance slowly